learnbyexample/cli-computing/cli_computing.md

 # Searching Files and Filenames

 This chapter will show how to search file contents based on literal strings or regular expressions.
-After that, you'll learn how to locate files based on their names and other properties like size, last modified, etc.
+After that, you'll learn how to locate files based on their names and other properties like size, last modified timestamp and so on.

 >![info](./images/info.svg) The [example_files](https://github.com/learnbyexample/cli-computing/tree/master/example_files) directory has the scripts used in this chapter.